alanoMartins/alanoMartins/README.md

 Facts about me:

-- 🔭 I’m currently working on Atlantico Institute
+- 🔭 I’m currently working on Adentis and Dott
 - 🌱 I’m currently learning Deep Reinforcement Learning
 - 🤔 I’m looking for help with researchs and writing articles
 - 💬 Ask me about anything, i ll love chat you